EuphoricCatface/ModbusRTUSniffer-PySide/README.md

 ## TODO
 * Raw stream logging
+* Selecting the port, starting/stopping the parsing in the GUI
 * Support for separate holding/input registers
 * Support for separate values on read/write operations
 * Support for bit operations